How Mobility Keeps This CEO Highly Productive On The Move

 Even when Derschang isn’t traveling; she isn’t necessarily working alongside colleagues during business hours.
 “I don’t always work in our company office even when I'm in Seattle, so I need to be accessible in any number of ways to the people who rely on me.
 Whether it’s through text, a good old fashioned phone call (my preference), or email.”
 And when you’re consistently working outside of an office, Derschang finds it’s important to have an email strategy.
 “I check my email on my mobile the most frequently,” she says, “but often wait till I’m at my computer to answer—unless it’s something that only requires a quick response.”
 The key to being present is availability, and finding ways to boost mobility like Derschang does so well, makes this possible.

 From fisherman to après-skiers, taverns to swank neighborhood joints, Linda’s visions are convincingly real.
 Her success reflects a popular buy-in to the vibe and mystique of each spot.
-And the mobility strategies she employs allow her to be free enough to travel to her inspiration—for restaurants she’s already brought to life, and ones that are still to come.
+And the enterprise mobility strategies she employs allow her to be free enough to travel to her inspiration—for restaurants she’s already brought to life, and ones that are still to come.

 The Growth Center does not constitute professional tax or financial advice.
 You should contact your own tax or financial professional to discuss your situation.